Is Charles Schwab a Scam?

 - Funds (mutual, closed-end, and exchange-traded)

-The stock category includes REITs, ADRs, OTC securities, and foreign exchanges.
-Trades can be done on a cash or margin basis.
+The stock category includes REITs, ADRs, OTC securities, and some foreign exchanges.
+Trades can be placed on a cash or margin basis.

-In addition to securities, Schwab offers trading in futures and forex.
-There are more than 65 currency pairs available, and Schwab has a dedicated forex desk.
-For futures, they offer a wide range of contracts, including Bitcoin and Ethereum.
+That’s quite a list so far, and we’re just now leaving the securities industry.
+Schwab also offers trading in futures and forex.
+There are more than 65 currency pairs, and Schwab has a dedicated forex desk.
+On the futures side, there are many contracts, including cryptocurrency futures.

 Banking

-Investing is just the start at Schwab.
-The company owns Charles Schwab Bank, which comes with FDIC insurance and several attractive banking products.
+Investing is only the beginning at Schwab.
+The company is a financial conglomerate that owns its own bank.
+Aptly entitled Charles Schwab Bank, this unit of the enterprise comes with FDIC insurance and several really nice bank products.

-Schwab offers savings and checking accounts with perks like a debit card and Zelle transfers.
-Although interest rates are low, these accounts come with no fees and no minimum balances.
-Schwab’s debit card also offers zero foreign currency fees and unlimited ATM fee reimbursements.
+Up first are accounts.
+Savings and checking accounts are available with some nice perks, like a debit card and Zelle transfers.
+Although interest rates are rather low on these accounts, they have neither fees nor minimums.
+Plus, Schwab’s debit card offers zero foreign currency fees and unlimited refunds of ATM fees.

-Schwab offers credit cards through a partnership with American Express, one of which comes with no annual fee.
+Checking and savings accounts are just the beginning within the banking category.
+Schwab has a couple of credit cards offered through a partnership with American Express; one of them has no annual fee.

-Securities-based lending is also available through Schwab Bank, starting with pledged-asset lines of credit at $100,000 with no setup fees or prepayment penalties.
-Mortgages are also offered.
+Securities-based lending is another service of Schwab Bank, and investment customers of the company should pay attention to what’s available to them.
+We’re talking pledged-asset lines starting at $100,000 with no setup fees or prepayment penalties.
+Mortgages are on tap, too.

 Financial Planning